pingcap/community/special-interest-groups/sig-tools/README.md

-# Tools Special Interest Group(Tools SIG)
+# Tools Special Interest Group (SIG Tools)

 Tools SIG covers the TiDB surrounding tools.
 Our work includes
 * Improving the functionality of tools.
 * Fixing all kinds of tools-related bugs.
-* Improving the performance.
+* Improving the performance of tools.

 ## Roles and Organization Management